Blepharitis from Eyelash Extensions

 • Are you noticing redness around your lash line?

-If your client answers “yes” to more than two of these questions, advise them to go to urgent care and keep in mind that you are not a doctor.
 As licensed professionals, we know how to treat allergic reaction to eyelash extension glue and can give clients advice to alleviate MILD discomfort and reactions.
 In more severe cases, we cannot, however, give clients medical advice.
-In these rare situations, it is best that they see a medical professional if the discomfort, irritation, redness, and swelling is severe and/or persists more than 48 hours.
+In these rare situations, it is best that they see a medical professional if the discomfort, irritation, redness, and swelling is severe and/or persist more than 48 hours.

 Treating Reactions to Eyelash Extension Glue